stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/cnjcx_week2_recap.md

 #### Live 5: SSH

-The command **`ssh`** is the most common way to form a connection with a Linux server.
+The command **`ssh`** is the most common way to form a connection with a server.
 It stands for "**s**ecure **sh**ell".
-In order to use **`ssh`**, you must have a server with which to connect.
-Some universities have shared computing resources to which students have access, or can request access.
-In the examples we are going to use a shared resource called Farmshare2.
+In order to use **`ssh`**, you must have a server to connect to.
+Some universities have shared computing resources students have access to.
+In the examples we are going to use a shared Stanford resource called Farmshare2.
 If you are connecting to a personal server or lab computer you can check out [Setting Up Your Server](#setting-up-your-server) in the [Bonus Materials](#bonus-materials).